 Another computer problem from a third party website where by I earn supplemental income answering computer and technology related questions.
-This computer problem deals with no sound after Windows 10 update.
+This computer problem deals with no sound after a Microsoft Windows ten update was installed.

-This is actually quite a common problem.
+This is actually quite a common problem with Microsoft Windows operating systems.
 Here is the initial original request quoted verbatim.

 I downloaded a windows update and lost my sound and need it back.